ChenFengling/ChenFengling.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to Chen's Lab at China Agricultural University.
+Welcome to Chen Lab at China Agricultural University.

 We are interested in applying statistical or machine-learning methods in genetic and epigenetic studies.
 Currently, We mainly focus on
 1) developing novel statistical methods to analyze and explore multi-omic data including single-cell omics data, as well as